Slowthai: 2016–2019: Beginnings and Nothing Great About Britain

 The name Slowthai originates from his childhood nickname given to him due to his slow speech and drawled tone: "slow ty".
 In 2016, he released his break-out single, "Jiggle", produced by Sammy Byrne.

 In 2017, Slowthai partnered up with indie record label Bone Soda to release his I Wish I Knew EP, "Murder" and "T n Biscuits".
 Later in the same year, Slowthai signed his recording contract with Method Records and since has released his Runt EP and debut studio album, Nothing Great About Britain, which peaked at number 9 on the Official Charts on the week of release.

 In addition to being included in the BBC's Sound of 2019 poll and NMEs NME 100 list, Slowthai as well received acclaim from publications such as DIY, Vevo and Metro.
 Alongside that, his debut album was shortlisted for a Mercury Music Prize, losing to Dave's Psychodrama.

 Slowthai contributed additional, uncredited vocals on the song "What's Good" from Tyler, the Creator's album Igor.
 He is also featured on "Heaven Belongs to You" from Brockhampton's album Ginger and later joined their HBTY North American tour in 2019 as the special guest.

 2020–2021: Tyron

-In January 2020, Slowthai was featured alongside UK punk band Slaves on Gorillaz's single "Momentary Bliss".
+In January 2020, Slowthai was featured alongside UK punk band Soft Play (formerly known as Slaves) on Gorillaz's single "Momentary Bliss".
 The single was the first "episode" of their Song Machine project.